MurphyWants/ScreepsScripts/README.md

 - Routines

-  - Fill Energy From Source
+  - Harvest Energy From Source
   - Build Structures
+  - If there is nothing to build, find something to repair

-    - If there is nothing to build, go wait by the wait flag
+  - If there is nothing to repair, help upgrade the controller

-      - Reason: Instead of waiting in the mess, go wait elsewhere to make it cleaner

 - Num to build - level:number

   - 0:0
   - 1:2
-  - 2:3
+  - 2:2
-  - default:3
+  - default:2

 - Parts to build - level:[parts]

-  - 3:[WORK, CARRY, CARRY, MOVE, MOVE]
+  - 1 and 2: [WORK, CARRY, MOVE] : 200 Energy
-  - 4:[WORK, WORK, CARRY, CARRY, MOVE, MOVE]
+  - 3: [WORK, WORK, CARRY, CARRY, CARRY, CARRY, MOVE, MOVE, MOVE] : 550 Energy
   - Default:[WORK, CARRY, MOVE]

 ## harvest-controller

 Description: A harvest role designed to get feed and upgrade the controller.
-As opposed to harvest-home, this actually serves a purpose.

-- TODO

-  - Make the creep faster and to get to and from the controller really quick.
-I think being quicker to fill the controller will be better than more at once.

-    - Reason: So the controller won't degrade

 - Routines

-  - Get energy from source
+  - Harvest energy from source
-  - Bring energy to controller
+  - Upgrad the controller

 - Num to build - level:number

   - 0:0
-  - 1:3
-  - 2:5
+  - 1:2
-  - default:5
+  - default:2

 - Parts to build - level:[parts]

-  - 3:[WORK, CARRY, CARRY, MOVE, MOVE]
+  - 1 and 2: [WORK, CARRY, MOVE] : 200 Energy
-  - 4:[WORK, WORK, CARRY, CARRY, MOVE, MOVE]
+  - 3 and 4: [WORK, WORK, WORK, CARRY, CARRY, CARRY, CARRY, CARRY, MOVE, MOVE, MOVE, MOVE, MOVE] : 800 Energy
   - Default:[WORK, CARRY, MOVE]

 ## repairer